 Throughout the Gold Coast sightseeing section, I have tried to provide as much information as possible to make planning for the places to visit in Gold Coast super easy.
 I have provided locations, opening hours and ticket prices.

-You’ll see that that I often recommend you purchase your tickets in advance from Experience Oz or Klook.
-Yes, I will receive a small commission if you do purchase from either of them – but as you will see in most cases you will save yourself a stack of cash if you book through them.
+You’ll see that I often recommend you purchase your tickets in advance from Experience Oz or Klook.
+Yes, I will receive a small commission if you do purchase from either of them – but as you will see in most cases, you will save yourself a stack of cash if you book through them.
 I use them myself to book tickets – sometimes I have been known to sit outside the ticket booth of an attraction and book tickets on my phone from them as they often have some great Gold Coast activity deals.
-Doing lots of the kids activities Gold Coast has on offer can be expensive so any savings you can make is well worth it.
+Doing lots of the kid’s activities Gold Coast has on offer can be expensive, so any savings you can make are well worth it.

 1. Currumbin Wildlife Sanctuary

 One of the favourite Gold Coast attractions for families who love Australian wildlife is the Currumbin Wildlife Sanctuary.
 Here you get the opportunity to get up close with a range of animals.